Taxis of the United States: Pittsburgh

 The rates for a Yellow Cab in Pittsburgh as of September, 2011 are an initial charge of $3.35 plus $0.25 per 1/7 of a mile, plus $0.25 for each minute of waiting time.
 In trips over 20 miles, the meter will automatically begin calculating the distance following the initial 20 miles at $0.50 per 1/7 mile.
 There is an additional $1.00 charge added to all fares for trips to or from the Pittsburgh International Airport, and for trips on Sundays or Holidays.
 Tipping is not required, but is expected by most Pittsburgh taxicab drivers.

-In Pittsburgh, jitney refers to an unlicensed taxi.
+In Pittsburgh, jitney refers to an illegal taxi operation.
 They are plentiful in low-income communities where regular taxi service is scarce.
 As enforcement is lax, jitney drivers have even created cooperatives to support each other and to establish jitney stands.
 They are known to gather at the parking lots of grocery stores in low-income communities.
 Some jitney drivers accept requests for service by phone from their regular customers.

-The issue of whether to legalize jitneys has been considered several times by Pennsylvania's Public Utilitiy Commission since at least 1975.
+The issue of whether to legalize jitneys has been considered several times by Pennsylvania's Public Utility Commission since at least 1975.
 The thinking behind the proposal is that jitneys often service areas regular Yellow Cab drivers will not go, thus picking up slack in transportation needs.
 Famed Pittsburgh playwright August Wilson wrote a play called Jitney, which was published in 1982.